PranavRagi/Explanable-EEG-Based-ADHD-detection-with-Machine-Learning-and-LLM/README.md

-Explainable EEG-Based ADHD Screening using Deep Learning and LLMs
+Explainable EEG-Based ADHD Screening using Machine Learning and LLMs